microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/insightsummary.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Summary of all usage insights for a specific time period.
+Summary of all usage insights on apps registered in your Microsoft Entra External ID for customers tenant for a specific time period.

 > **_NOTE:_**
 > A user (in activeUsers) may be counted more that once if they use multiple device platforms.
 This shall be communicated to the customer.